jsmyth/jsmyth.github.io/content/posts/glossary-of-disc-golf-terms.md

 - Circle:
 - Circle's Edge:
 - Circle 2:
-- Course Maintenance:
+- Comebacker: A second putt after leaving yourself long on the initial putt.
+- Course Maintenance: When a shot, typically a drive, knocks off leaves or branches from guardian (see below) trees, meaning the player is making the line bigger or cleaner for future play.
 - Cross Wind:
-- CTP:
+- CTP: Accronym meaning "Closest to the Pin" or closest to the basket.
 - Death Putt:
 - Drain(ed)( It):
 - Domey: